Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: A numerical example

-Choosing $m=5,T=20$, and $K=N=50$, we plot in Fig. 1 the approximation function $\left(u\left(x,t\right),v\left(x,t\right)\right)$ solutions to our problem $\left(P\right)$ considered in this subsection.
-We surely check that such functions not only behave like the exact solutions (\ref{eq:exact}) (decay exponentially in time), but also completely have the same shapes corresponding to each exact solution.
-Indeed, let us observe those which are sketched in Fig. 2.
+Choosing $m=5,$ $T=20$, and $K=N=50$, we have plotted in Figure \ref{Fig:2} the approximation function $\left( u\left( x,t\right) ,v\left( x,t\right) \right) $ solutions to our problem $\left( P\right) $ considered in this section.
+Compared to Figure \ref{Fig:1}, we observe that such functions not only behave like the exact solutions (\ref{f1} ) (decay exponentially in time), but also completely have the same shapes corresponding to each exact solution.

-Furthermore, numerical results of the solutions $\left(u,v\right)$ together with the exact solutions $\left(u_{ex},v_{ex}\right)$ at nodes $\left(\frac{4}{5},t_{n}\right)$ for $n=10;20;30$, and various values of error in the entry-wise norm
+Furthermore, numerical results of the solutions $\left( u,v\right) $ together with the exact solutions $\left( u_{ex},v_{ex}\right) $ at nodes $ \left( \frac{4}{5},t_{n}\right) $ for $n\in \left\{10,20,30\right\}$ and various values of error in the entry-wise norm

-are all given in Table 1-Table 2, respectively.
-To demonstrate the fact that the $l_{\infty}$ norm error $\mathcal{E}_{N,K}$ decreases (and obviously tends to zero) as $K,N$ increase without any attention to the discretization (like CFL conditions), we show in Table 2 the error values when such constants go from $50$ to $200$.
-As expected from analysis, our numerical methods used above are reasonable and efficient.
+are all given in Table \ref{table:1}-Table \ref{table:2}, respectively.
+To demonstrate the fact that the $l_{\infty }$ norm error $\mathcal{E}_{N,K}$ decreases (and obviously tends to zero) as $K,N$ increase without any attention to the discretization level, we show in Table \ref{table:2} the error values when such constants go from $50$ to $200$.
+As expected from the analysis, our numerical method used here is reasonable and efficient.